 Compatibility with other equipment

-If you are going to invest your money in a mixer, you ought to select one that is compatible with other recording gadgets such as microphones, and digital recorders.
+If you are going to invest your money in a mixer, you ought to select one that is compatible with other audio recording gadgets such as microphones, and digital recorders.
 Make sure that the frequency response of the item is in line with that of your amplifiers.
 It is pointless to have world-class equipment that is not compatible.
 Take the initiative to inspect packaging labels to get a grip on what to expect.

+Low price with good sound quality is important.
 You ought to seriously consider how much money you intend to inject into your broadcast project.
 The market is littered with a wide range of mixers; some are budget friendly while some cost a fortune.
 Low-cost options are desirable for people who are new to podcasting.
 One of the best price friendly mixers out there is the Yamaha MG10 which retails for just under $150.
 Even at this price, it still manages to deliver incredible low noise floor due to the built-in compression.

 Professionals looking for the very best in the business should look no further than the Mackie PROFX8 or the Behringer 1204.
 The latter, in particular, offers unrivaled pre-amps and refined sound which makes it ideal for live production.

-Though there is a tonne of reasons why you should get a mixer, it is important not to rush your purchase decision.
+Though there is a tonne of reasons why you should get a good mixer, it is important not to rush your purchase decision.
 It pays to wait until you establish the right mix of quality and reliable audio sources.
 A sure way to keep more people tuning in to your channel and enjoying your content is by having excellent broadcasts.
 If you are in it for the long haul, do not be afraid to splash the cash for a high-end mixer.
 Take the time to learn how to operate the equipment; you can check out online tutorials on prominent podcast coaching academies to get past complicated setups.